MarcinPolewski/Project-flashcards/ENDPOINTS_DOCUMENTATION.md

 ## JSON Views

-The responses include a JSON view configuration that controls the data fields included in the response, as defined in `JsonViewConfig.Public`.
+The responses include a JSON view configuration that controls the data fields included in the response, as defined in `JsonViewConfig.Public` and `JsonViewConfig.Internal`.

 # API Documentation: Deck Controller